Transferring Business Ownership

 6. Change Legal and Financial Documentation

 Lastly, there are several legal and minute details to take care of when transferring the business.
-Many of these involve changing legal and financial documentation.
+As such, many of these involve changing legal and financial documentation.
 Some of this documentation may include:

 - Final tax payments